NaveenKaliannan/guide-to-good-software/DevOps/Linux.md

 ```
 * **tcpdump** allows one to analyze network traffic going via machines.
 * **netstat** diplays problems in the network and finds the amount of traffic in the network
+* **ifconfig**
+*  **ifup or ifdown**
+*  **NIC Network Interface Card** A NIC is a hardware component installed in a computer that provides a physical network connection, typically Ethernet or Wi-Fi.
+NICs allow the computer to connect to and communicate over a local area network (LAN) or wide area network (WAN).
+Common examples of NICs include Ethernet adapters that connect to wired Ethernet networks, and wireless network cards that provide Wi-Fi connectivity.
+The /etc/sysconfig/network-scripts/ifcfg-nic file is used to configure the settings for a specific network interface (NIC) on a Linux system.
+NICs are a fundamental component for enabling network connectivity on computers and other devices. **ethtool enp0s3**, **lo**, **virb0** virtual bridge 0 for NAT network address translation. **When you connect a device to a local network, the router (or DHCP server) on that network will assign a private IP address to the device's network interface.**
+* **ethtool** is the primary command-line tool in Linux for managing and configuring network interface cards (NICs) and their associated device drivers.
+NICs ifnormaiton can be seen via **ifconfig**
+* NIC bonding procedure : Identify the network interfaces (NICs) on the Linux system that you want to bond together
 How to configure ip address in router
 ```
 ip dns server - command